chenzhenpeng18/FSE22-MAAT/README.md

 	conda activate aif360

-Then you can run the code according to our instructions in the Reproduction and Step-by-step Guide sections.
+We have included all the code and data of our study in the ```root/FSE22-MAAT-main``` folder of the image.
+You can run the code according to our instructions in the Reproduction and Step-by-step Guide sections.

 ## Experimental environment